Call Us - 540-772-9515

 Children between seven and 12 years old may not need root canal treatment since their teeth are still developing.
 For those patients, an endodontist or dentist will monitor the healing carefully and intervene immediately if any unfavorable changes appear.
 Therefore, multiple follow-up appointments are likely to be needed.
 New research indicates that stem cells present in the pulps of young people can be stimulated to complete root growth and heal the pulp following injuries or infection.

 If a tooth is completely knocked out of your mouth, time is of the essence.
 See an endodontist or dentist immediately!
-Handle the knocked-out tooth very gently, avoiding touching the root surface and follow these steps to protect the tooth.
+Handle the knocked-out tooth very gently and avoiding touching the root surface.

 Your endodontist or dentist will carefully evaluate the tooth, place it back in its socket and examine you for any other dental and facial injuries.
 A stabilizing splint will be placed for a few weeks.